kpocza/GoSharp/docs/examples.md

 }
 ```

-In G# we have to catch the ChannelClosedException to avoid program termination:
+In Go# we have to catch the ChannelClosedException to avoid program termination:

 ```c#